kanishkhaa/investwise/README.md

 # Investwise

-Investwise is a gamified investing literacy platform built with **TanStack Router** + **React**.
-It guides users through a structured learning journey, evaluates knowledge via a quiz, helps them visualize risk, and provides an offline practice simulator.
+Investwise is a gamified investing literacy platform .It guides users through a structured learning journey, evaluates knowledge via a quiz, helps them visualize risk, and provides an offline practice simulator.

 ## What’s included